TOURNAMENT RULES & PROCEDURES

 based on strength or speed, yet it is easy for these to masquerade as superior

-if we were only rewarding instances where a competitor is made to lose
+if we were only rewarding instances where a competitor is made to lose balance.

-balance.
-Judges must ask themselves if the technique which caused an
+Judges must ask themselves if the

-off-balance utilized taijiquan energies.
-Did the competitor
+an off-balance utilized taijiquan

-defensive techniques-- frequently harder to see than offensive ones.
+for defensive techniques-- frequently harder to see than offensive ones.

 Negative Marks.
 Judges may make negative marks on their tallies based